Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: The Dynamical Wasserstein Barycenter Model

 Should $\xmb_B$ lie on a face of the $K$-simplex of dimension greater than one but less than $K$ (i.e.,~\textit{not} a vertex), this construction may be repeated by placing $\xmb_0 \neq \xmb_B$ in that same lower dimensional simplex.
 In such a case, we may also place $\xmb_0$ in the interior of the $K$ dimensional simplex.
 More specifically, with $\xmb_B$ on a face and $\xmb_0$ located in the interior, it is clear that $\alpha_0 = 1$ implying that the construction above holds only if $\alpha_m > 1$.
 This is also the case in the event that $\xmb_B$ is a vertex for any value of $\xmb_0 \neq \xmb_B$.
 With the constraint that $\bar{P}^{-1}_{q_{1:K}}$ must remain valid quantile functions, it is possible to construct an example such that $\alpha_m=1$, which when combined with the aforementioned case where $\alpha_0=1$ means that we cannot employ this construction to show non-uniqueness.
 However, as discussed in Appendix \ref{sec:Appendix:Uniqueness} neither can we conclude that the barycenter is in fact unique.

-This inverse-scaling relation implies that for models such as the DWB which require learning the both pure state quantile functions and the barycentric weights corresponding to one or a sequence of Wasserstein barycentric distribution, introducing constraints on one set of parameters will have an impact on the other.
+This non-uniqueness and inverse-scaling relation implies that for models (such as the DWB) that require learning both the pure state quantile functions and the barycentric weights corresponding to one or a sequence of Wasserstein barycenters, introducing constraints on one set of parameters will have an impact on the other.
 We take this effect into account in Sec.~\ref{sec:Regularization} when constructing regularizers to impose desirable properties on the latent state sequence and pure state distributions.